cyface-de/data-collector/README.md

 A program which provides the ability to collect data, as e.g. sent by the Cyface SDKs.

-The following sections explain how to run the Data Collector It starts with an explanation on how to set up all the required certificates.
+The following sections explain how to run the Data Collector It starts with an explanation on how to set up all the required steps.
 This is a necessary prerequisite for all the following steps.
 So **DO NOT** skip it.

-Thereafter follows an explanation on how to run the Data Collector using either Docker or an IDE like IntelliJ or Eclipse.
+Thereafter, follows an explanation on how to run the Data Collector using either Docker or an IDE like IntelliJ or Eclipse.

-### Certificates
-The Cyface Data Collector authentication mechanism uses JSON Web Tokens (JWT).
-This mechanism requires asynchronous keys.

-Keys you may use for testing and during development are provided.
-Those keys are located in `src/test/resources`.
-To use them outside of Unit tests you need to copy them to an appropriate location.
-**ATTENTION: DO NOT USE THOSE KEYS IN A PRODUCTION ENVIRONMENT.**
-Since they are in our repository, they are openly available to everyone on the internet, so everyone can compromise security on your server if you use the default keys.

-The Cyface Data Collector requires two keys to issue and authenticate JWT tokens for users trying to communicate with the service.
-Just place the appropriate files as `private_key.pem` and `public.pem` in `secrets/jwt`, right next to the `docker-compose.yml` file, or in the "working directory" selected in your run configuration in your IDE (e.g. `data-collector/`).

-To generate new keys follow the instructions in the [Vert.x documentation](https://vertx.io/docs/vertx-auth-jwt/java/#_loading_keys) for *Using RSA keys*.

 ### Building

 To build the docker container running the API simply execute `./gradlew :clean :build :copyToDockerBuildFolder`.
 This builds the jar file which is then packed into the Docker container which is build afterwards.
-Please refer to the previous section about **Certificates** prior to building.

 When you updated the Swagger UI make sure to clear your browser cache or else it might not update.